uclahs-cds/pipeline-call-gSV/README.md

 ### Performance Validation

 #### with Delly <= `v0.9.1` in the pipeline
-Testing was performed primarily in the Boutros Lab SLURM Development cluster but additional functional tests were performed on the SGE cluster on 2/26/2021 and the SLURM Covid cluster.
+Testing was performed primarily in the Boutros Lab Slurm Development cluster but additional functional tests were performed on the SGE cluster on 2/26/2021 and the Slurm Covid cluster.
 Metrics below will be updated where relevant with additional testing and tuning outputs.

 |Test Case | Test Date | Node Type | Duration | CPU Hours | Virtual Memory Usage (RAM) -peak rss |
 |:---------|:----------|:----------|:---------|:----------|:---------------------------|